AndreiMsc/Students-Assignments/README.md

 1. Manage the list of students and available assignments.
 The application must allow the user to add, remove, update, and list both students and assignments.

+2. Give assignments to a student or a group of students (unless already given).
+In case an assignment is given to a group of students, every student in the group will receive it.
+In case there exist students who were previously given that assignment, it will not be assigned again.

 (will follow more)